Profile du pays : Kosovo / Kosova

 Kosovo Albanians are predominantly Muslim, with this identity becoming stronger since the 1999 conflict and independence.
 There is also a small Albanian Catholic minority.
 Mother Theresa is an iconic figure for many Albanians.
 The Kosovo Serbs are Orthodox, and several of the holiest sites in Serbian Orthodoxy are in Kosovo.
 Since 1999, about 1000 Kosovo Albanians have become evangelical believers, and many churches are led by national pastors.
 Although evangelical believers have the same legal status as Muslims, Orthodox and Catholics, the church as a whole remains small and under pressure.

 Directly following the war in 1999, OM began bringing love and hope to the broken land of Kosovo.
-Previous teams participated in some exciting projects of rebuilding and beginning relationships with both Serbs and Albanians.
-OM currently serves in three of the largest cities, with outreaches to surrounding villages.
+Previous teams have participated in some exciting projects of rebuilding and beginning relationships with both Serbs and Albanians.
+OM currently serves in two of the largest cities, with outreaches to surrounding villages.